subversive-tools/redmine_submenus/README.md

 ## Support and Contribution

-🩹 If you need assistance or want to contribute to the development of this plugin, visit [gitlab @ Departement of Psychology](https://gitlab.psychologie.uzh.ch/smisch/redmine_submenus).
+🩹 If you need assistance or want to contribute to the development of this plugin, visit https://github.com/modoq/redmine_submenus.
 We welcome your feedback and contributions!

 ## Licensing